Tocantins

 Working with Silvania, the Tocantins State government has committed to reducing deforestation and forest degradation through improved governance, stricter enforcement, and real-time monitoring of illegal activities.
 The initiative also focuses on reducing forest fires and promoting sustainable land management practices to preserve biodiversity and protect vital ecosystems.

-Central to this effort is close collaboration with Indigenous peoples and local communities, combining modern conservation tools with community-driven solution to ensure that REDD+ activities provide meaningful incentives and benefits to those directly involved in conservation efforts.
+Central to our activities is close collaboration with Indigenous peoples and local communities, combining modern conservation tools with community-driven solution to ensure that REDD+ activities provide meaningful incentives and benefits to those directly involved in conservation efforts.

 Safeguards